DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *“Correct.
 And without practice, your first lesson will arrive during crisis.”*

 That sat in the air like a weight.
 He thought of the scaffold in the courtyard, the impossible clarity that had let him move at the right second.
 Helpful, yes.
-But if something larger broke loose—?
+But if something larger broke loose - ?

 He exhaled hard.
 “That’s what I’m afraid of.
 If I wait, I’ll screw it up when it matters.”